Who is eligible to apply for Work Study approval?

 What do I need to know once I'm hired?

 - Students must have a valid social insurance number.

-- In order to hold to the integrity and intent of the program, it is recommended that students do not work more than 10-15 hours per week.
+- It is recommended that students do not work more than 10-15 hours per week.

-- Students are not permitted to hold two Work Study jobs at the same time.
+- Students are not permitted to hold more than one Work Study job at the same time.

-- Students hired under the Work Study Program are considered an employee within their hosting department.
-Any discrepancies concerning hours of work, payroll or personnel issues should be directed to the hiring department.
+- Students hired under the Work Study Program are considered employees of the University of Guelph.
+Any questions concerning hours of work, payroll or personnel issues should be directed to their supervisor.